cloudmesh-community/book/chapters/class/516/syllabus-2019.md

 ## Tools

-You will be required to have a computer to loginto the cloud.
+You will be required to have a computer to log into the cloud.
 We will give you access to an OpenStack cloud.
-Access to Azure, AWS, Google and others can be achieved through thei free tier,
+Access to Azure, AWS, Google and others can be achieved through their free tier,

 ## Course Schedule